MFR6340/theenglishextension.org/young-world-1/unit-5: Around the Clock.md

 ### My Watch, by Mark Twain
 Mark Twain can tell a tale like few others.
 This funny short story about a man taking his watch into the watchmaker for repairs, which some say is one of the most dangerous things you can do to a watch.
-Freely available online.

 <img src="https://i.imgur.com/bqXIsES.png" width="25%" />

-<a href="https://omegaforums.net/threads/mark-twains-my-watch-short-story.16423/" rel="nofollow"> My Watch </a>
+Freely available here online.  <a href="https://omegaforums.net/threads/mark-twains-my-watch-short-story.16423/" rel="nofollow"> My Watch </a>

 ## Supplemental Activities
 ### Climb a Clock Tower